“That’s not the spirit of the law, Emma. Remember? The Law is hard, but it is the Law.”

 As Cassandra Clare always does, she brings readers back into her Shadowhunter world with another book.
 Once you start reading her books, it’s difficult to stop.
 (If you haven’t read her books before, I suggest reading City of Bones first.)

 Lady Midnight, the first book in the The Dark Artifices trilogy, follows the story of Emma and Julian.
-Despite being told to stay away from anything that involves the faerie, Emma investigates a series of murders with the faerie involved because the murders resemble how her parents died.
+Despite being told to stay away from anything that involves the faerie, Emma investigates a series of murders with the faerie involved because the murders resemble how her parents had died.
 More complex events follow including Mark, a boy trapped in the faerie’s Hunt, making an appearance.

 However, Cassandra Clare, even as great of a writer she as she is, does have her own faults.